AshAvalanche/ash-docs/docs/toolkit/ansible-avalanche-collection/tutorials/contract_deployement.md

 To be connected on the correct blockchain, please refer to  [connect-to-the-subnet-and-start-issuing-transactions](http://localhost:3000/docs/toolkit/ansible-avalanche-collection/tutorials/subnet-creation#connect-to-the-subnet-and-start-issuing-transactions) section.
 :::

-As every blockchain running an Evm, we can register a new token in a wallet (core in our case) to interact with.
+Like every EVM-based blockchains, we can register a new token in a wallet ([Core](https://core.app/) in our case) to interact with it.
 To do so, open the wallet, add a custom token and fill the contract address:

 ![alt text](../../../../static/img/ash-workflow-ASHToken-Wallet.png)